magepages/mpdocs/docs/gift-card/index.md

   * With the gift code created by admins and has been sent successfully, only the customer whose email is the same as sent email can print the gift card.
 ![GC38](https://i.imgur.com/an9DSkO.png)

-* **Post Office**: you need to fill in the precise information to avoid losing gift cards
+* **Post Office**: you need to fill precise information to avoid losing gift cards in the way.
 ![GC39](https://i.imgur.com/LbJlQHk.png)

-##### 3.2.3 History
+##### 3.2.3.
+History
 This module is only visible when the gift code has been created (i.e the gift code has been saved).
-It points out when the code was executed, what actions were done, how much of the remaining balance, how the amount was changed, if the gift code is still valid
+It points out when the code was executed, what actions were done, how much of the remaining balance is, how the amount was changed, if the gift code is still valid

 ![GC40](https://i.imgur.com/sLMrShC.png)

 ### IV.
 Manage Gift Code Pools
 The general path to manage all modules is ``Mageplaza > Gift Card: Manage Gift Code Pools``

-#### 4.1 General Management
+#### 4.1.
+General Management
 ![GC41](https://i.imgur.com/4S75uIO.png)

 * Gift Code Pool is a set of gift codes with the same information as Balance, Expiration Date, Template ...
 Admins can create a Pool to issue a series of gift code quickly.